xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_object_dictionary/doc/index.rst

   * `-m <index>` select the master with numerical index (value range:  0 .. n), if more than one master is available (default: 0)
   * `-n <index>` select the slave to use for testing (index rage: 0 .. n) (default: 0)

+After the application starts first the object dictionary on the slave is uploaded and displayed on the console.
+If this is successful the application tries to download values to the specified device and re-upload the value from the device object dictionary.
+The test succeeds if:

+#. the uploaded value is the same as the one previously downloaded if the object entry is writeable
+#. the uploaded value is different from the previous downloaded value if the object entry is read only

+Please note in the later case the EtherCAT master gives a warning that you tried to write a read only value.

 Examples
 --------